juce-framework/JUCE/docs/JUCE Module Format.md

 Precompiled libraries can be included in a module by placing them in a libs/ subdirectory.
-The following directories are automatically added to the library search paths, and libraries placed in these directories can be linked with projects via the OSXLibs, iOSLibs, windowsLibs, linuxLibs and mingwLibs keywords in the module declaration (see the following section).
+The following directories are automatically added to the library search paths, and libraries placed in these directories can be linked with projects via the OSXLibs, iOSLibs, windowsLibs, and linuxLibs keywords in the module declaration (see the following section).

 - OS X
   - libs/MacOSX - to support multiple architectures, you may place libraries built as universal